elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-gases-that-distinguish-them-from-liquids-and-solids.md

 ---
 _schema: default
-id: 161759
+id: 162050
 date: 2025-01-24
-title: >-
-    What are the characteristics of gases that distinguish them from liquids and solids?
+title: What are the characteristics of gases that distinguish them from liquids and solids?
-article_title: >-
-    What are the characteristics of gases that distinguish them from liquids and solids?
+article_title: What are the characteristics of gases that distinguish them from liquids and solids?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    Gases exhibit distinct characteristics, such as no fixed shape or volume, lower density, high compressibility, and ability to mix uniformly, setting them apart from liquids and solids.
+    Gases differ from liquids and solids in several ways including their lack of fixed shape and volume, lower density, high compressibility, ability to expand indefinitely, uniform mixing with other gases, and significant temperature dependence affecting pressure and volume.
   page_keywords: >-
-    gases, characteristics, differences, liquids, solids, shape, volume, density, compressibility, expansion, mixing, pressure, temperature dependence
+    gases, characteristics, shape, volume, density, compressibility, expansion, mixing, pressure, temperature dependence
 author: QuickTakes
 question: >-
     What are the characteristics of gases that distinguish them from liquids and solids?